avniir/FontAwesome5PureCSS/README.md

 &nbsp;
 &nbsp;

-## How to install & use this local repository in your project?
+## How to install & use this local solution?

 1) Copy the entire 'fa' folder into your project directory